 - AgentScore: Takes either Y or N as its value.
 To activate predictive routing, you must set this parameter to Y.

 - predictor: Contains the name of the section in the Predictive_Route_DataCfg Transactions List configuration object that defines predictor configuration.

-- prr-ixn-timestamp: Contains a value defining the number of seconds since midnight when the interaction was queued.
+- prr-ixn-timestamp: (Used in URS Strategy Subroutines 9.0.014.04 and earlier.
+See gpmWaitTime Configuration for details.)
+Contains a value defining the number of seconds since midnight when the interaction was queued.

 - The isAgentScoreGood subroutine checks for interactions that have been in queue for an unusually long time using the varQueueTimeSec parameter, which is set to 600 seconds by default.